mobmewireless/true_queue/README.md

 ## Overview

-Queue is a proxy to multiple queueing backends.
+TrueQueue (as in "the one true queue") is a proxy to multiple queueing backends.

-The most important backend is probably the Redis backend which is a homegrown set of operations over Redis hashes and sorted sets that provides:
+The most mature backend is one based on Redis which is a homegrown set of operations over Redis hashes and sorted sets that provides:

 * A fast in-memory queue, with constant backups to disk.
 * Atomic add and remove operations
 * An inspectable queue: you can see what's in the queue or peek into the head of the queue without changing it.
 * A reservable remove, where if the client quits halfway, the item is put back in.
 * Priority queues
-* And delayed retrieval for items, you can set a timestamp only after which the entries are slated for removal.
+* And delayed retrieval for items, you can set a timestamp after which the entries are slated for removal.

+Not to mention the biggest advantage of all: continue to use your existing Redis install!

 There are other backends as well:

-memory: a simple in-process memory queue using a sorted set
+* memory: a simple in-process memory queue using a sorted set
-zermoq: an experimental backend built on zeromq (see bin/zeromq-memory-queue.rb)
+* zermoq: an experimental backend built on zeromq (see bin/zeromq-memory-queue.rb)
-amqp: an AMQP backend to work with RabbitMQ
+* amqp: an AMQP backend to work with RabbitMQ

 There are a set of uniform conventions regardless of the queue backend used: